“If there were a better airplane out there, I would own it.” – Doug Rozendaal, Rocket owner/pilot

 Q: How much are the quick build kits?

-A: QB kits are now available!
+However, QB kits are now available through any of several “hired gun” shops!
 Several of our builder’s assistance affiliates are offering to construct your QB fuselage.
 This will be an agreement between you and the affiliate.
 Team Rocket will not be involved except to send parts to your designee.

-One shop is currently offering to construct your QB fuselage for $5710, which is the same price that another notable kit charges.
+One shop is currently offering to construct your QB fuselage for $5710, which is the same price that another notable kit company charges.
 That price is for labor only.
-Additional parts or options would be extra.
+Additional parts, or options, would be extra.
+Other shops may be more or less.
+Contact the shops yourself.

 Q: How much are the slow build kits?

-A: We expect to have more complete pricing for fuselage, empennage, and finishing kits by Airventure 2017.
+A: You can find a relatively complete price list for fuselage, empennage, and finishing kits here.
 Things are changing fast and this website simply cannot keep up.
-Contact us directly for more info.
+Contact us directly to place any order.

-Notice: Sport wing kits are coming next but will not be ready by Osh ’17.
+Notice: We’re working toward offering a wing kit, but do not have one yet.
 However, Sport wings are still available from other sources.
 Tapered wings are being designed, but no promises are being made yet regarding those.

 Q: Can you give us an idea of what’s happening with the kits?

 A: Sure.
-Right now we have tooled up with the items most likely needed to support the existing fleet.
+As of November 2017, we have tooled up with the items most likely needed to support the existing fleet.
 Things that might get damaged, like spinners, cowlings, gear legs, wing tips, etc. You can see most of these items on this web site in the “Parts and Accessories” page.
-As mentioned above, fuselage kits with all of the stamped parts are available now, and empennage kits should be available by October 2017.

 That’s all we can say right now.
-No need to feed the rumor mill.
-Trust us, we want to get these parts available as much as anyone… we’ve got our own airplane to build here!
-We need these parts too!!
+We’re adding other parts as fast as time and money allow.
+Trust us, we want to get these parts available as much as anyone!

 Q: Whats the difference between the F1 Rocket and the F4 Raider?